Promoting gender equality in the digital age

 By Jacqueline Ma, HealthBridge Vietnam Intern

 My name is Jacqueline and I’m completing my second internship with HealthBridge Foundation of Canada, this time in Vietnam.
 As part of my internship, I am analyzing national policies and strategies on sexual and reproductive health and rights (SRHR) of young people in Vietnam.
-This research supports a youth-focused activity within HealthBridge’s project called Saving Lives of Mothers and Children in Nepal and Vietnam, which focuses on gender equality and maternal, newborn, and child health.
+This research supports a youth-focused activity within HealthBridge’s project called Saving Lives of Mothers and Children in Nepal and Vietnam, which focuses on Sexual, Reproductive, Maternal, & Child Health.

 Gender equality is one of the Sustainable Development Goals.
 To achieve gender equality, women and girls need to have equal rights, opportunities, and to live free from violence or discrimination.
 Recently, I had the opportunity to attend a forum held by the Ministry of Labor, War Invalids and Social Affairs (MOLISA) in Vietnam.
 The meeting brought together stakeholders from different sectors.
 This included many government ministries, international organizations (UN Women, UNICEF), international and non-governmental organizations, and research institutions.
 The gathering stressed the importance of highlighting gender equality in the digital age, with an emphasis on fair employment.

 Deputy Minister of MOLISA, Nguyen Thi Ha, explained that in recent years, Vietnam has built and worked to advance its policies and legal system to support gender equality.
 Despite the recent achievements, Vietnam still faces challenges.
 Six of the most pressing gender-related issues include:

 - Low participation of women in management and leadership levels.

 - Female workers work in high-risk industries such as farming, animal husbandry, and textiles and garments.

 - Vulnerability of women’s economic livelihood in comparison to men when businesses cut or downsize their workforce.